lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 ## Introduction

-We don't want to presrcibe any specific way for installing leihs in a production environment.
+We don't want to prescribe any specific way for installing leihs in a production environment.
 Your server landscape is certainly not the same as ours, and we don't want to force any specific architecture on you just for running leihs.

 What we can provide here, however, is an example of a completely suitable production server for leihs, including automated deployments and upgrades.
 You can take this example and customize it in any way that fits your server landscape.